 The lab performs the recommended test, and the results are reactive.
 The lab sends results electronically to Dr. P. Receipt of the HCV RNA test result in the EHR automatically triggers an electronic initial case report to public health.

 Dr. P makes a referral for Baby to see Dr. X, a pediatric gastroenterologist.
 During Baby B’s first visit with Dr. X., Dr. X explains to Mom that it is too early to initiate treatment for Baby—and that there is a possibility that Baby’s viremia will prove transient.
-They will retest her at 18 months to determine if she remains infected, and, in the interim, monitor her.

-At 18 months, an FDA-approved hepatitis C antibody test, with automatic reflex to FDA-approved NAT assay for HCV RNA, is performed and, again, Baby’s results are positive.
-The positive results are sent by the lab to Dr. X, who also shares them electronically with Dr. P. Receipt of the HCV RNA test result in Dr. X’s EHR automatically triggers an electronic initial case report to public health, as well as any clinical registry with which Dr. X’s practice is affiliated

 Because HCV DAAs are not approved for use in children as young as Baby, Dr. X does not initiate treatment at this time.
 Instead, he will continue to monitor Baby’s health until she reaches age 3.